MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 **STOP!!** As mentioned at the start of this lab exercise, now that you have created a Safe Links policy, you must wait at least 30 minutes for the policy to propagate through the system before you can perform the next task in this exercise.

-**Do NOT proceed to the next task!** You can continue with the training course and perform the next task when your instructor feels it's appropriate given the class training schedule.
+**Do NOT proceed to the next task!** You can continue with the training course and perform the next task when your instructor feels it's appropriate given the class' training schedule.

-### Task 2 – Validate the Safe Links Policy
+### Task 2 – Validate the Safe Links policy

-In this task, you will test the Safe Links Policy that you just created that blocks links to the http://tailspintoys.com URL.
+After having waited at least 30 minutes since completing Task 1, you will now test the Safe Links policy that you created that blocks links to the http://tailspintoys.com URL.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.